zju3dv/EfficientLoFTR/README.md

 https://github.com/zju3dv/EfficientLoFTR/assets/69951260/40890d21-180e-4e70-aeba-219178b0d824

 ## 🌟News🌟
-[July 2025] EfficientLoFTR is now officially integrated into the 🤗 Hugging Face Transformers (thanks to [@sbucaille](https://github.com/sbucaille)!).
-You can easily run inference with just a few lines of code using `pip install transformers`. ([model card](https://huggingface.co/zju-community/efficientloftr))

-[Feb 2025] To enhance multi-modality matching with EfficientLoFTR and improve its applicability to UAV localization, autonomous driving, and beyond, check out our latest work, [MatchAnything](https://github.com/zju3dv/MatchAnything)!
+<b>[2025-02]</b> To enhance multi-modality matching with EfficientLoFTR and improve its applicability to UAV localization, autonomous driving, and beyond, check out our latest work, [MatchAnything](https://github.com/zju3dv/MatchAnything)!
 Try our demo and see it in action!

+<b>[2025-07]</b> EfficientLoFTR is now part of 🤗 [Hugging Face Transformers](https://github.com/huggingface/transformers) (credit to [sbucaille](https://github.com/sbucaille)!).
+You can run inference with a few lines of code using `pip install transformers`. [[model card](https://huggingface.co/zju-community/efficientloftr)]
 ## TODO List
 - [x] Inference code and pretrained models
 - [x] Code for reproducing the test-set results